pingcap/docs-cn/FAQ.md

     ```
     ./fio -ioengine=libaio -bs=32k -direct=1 -thread -rw=randrw -percentage_random=100,0 -size=10G -filename=fio_randr_write_test.txt -name='PingCAP' -iodepth=4 -runtime=60
     ```

+#### Error `UNREACHABLE! "msg": "Failed to connect to the host via ssh: " ` when deploying TiDB using TiDB-Ansible

+Two possible reasons and solutions:

+- The SSH mutual trust is not configured as required.
+It’s recommended to follow [the steps described in the official document](op-guide/ansible-deployment.md/#step-5-configure-the-ssh-mutual-trust-and-sudo-rules-on-the-control-machine) and check whether it is successfully configured using `ansible -i inventory.ini all -m shell -a 'whoami' -b`.
+- If it involves the scenario where a single server is assigned multiple roles, for example, the mixed deployment of multiple components or multiple TiKV instances are deployed on a single server, this error might be caused by the SSH reuse mechanism.
+You can use the option of `ansible … -f 1` to avoid this error.

 ### Upgrade

 #### How to perform rolling updates using Ansible?